nehagjoshi/nehajoshi.dev/content/post/hello_world_kernel_module.md

 * **[11250272.600605] Hello, Avengers**
 * **[11250277.595506] Goodbye, Avengers!**

-- [*] In the updated kernel code above, we have initialized the "whom" variable to "World" to take care of the scenario when no params are passed during module load.
-Hence, when the module is loaded without passing any params, we see the usual "Hellp, World" print.
+- [-] In the updated kernel code above, we have initialized the "whom" variable to "World" to take care of the scenario when no params are passed during module load.
+Hence, when the module is loaded without passing any params, we see the usual "Hello, World" print.
-- [*] module_param() function takes three params: variable, type, permissions mask to be used for an accompanying sysfs entry.
+- [-] module_param() function takes three params: variable, type, permissions mask to be used for an accompanying sysfs entry.
-- [*] S_IRUGO: Present READ permissions to User/Group/others
+- [-] S_IRUGO: Present READ permissions to User/Group/others.

 These were some of the basics of a loadable kernel module.
 You can take this simplest hello world kernel code and then experiment on it to get better understandig of the concepts in picture.